 - Gathering of blood in the eye

 Best disease, termed vitelliform macular dystrophy, is normally an autosomal dominant disorder (genetic disorder), which characteristically presents in infantile with the prominent appearance of a yellow or orange yolk like graze in the macula.
-The customary treatment methodology is not successful in reversing the mutilation to the tissue; but with the extraordinary progress in the field of stem cells, it is now possible to evoke the normal vision using easy and natural procedure.
-Stem cells are the naive cells of the body, which are able to segregate into many kinds of cells if directed via appropriate channel.
+The customary treatment methodology is not successful in reversing the mutilation to the tissue, but with the extraordinary progress in the field of stem cells, it is now possible to evoke the normal vision using easy and natural procedure.
+Stem cell regeneration the naive cells of the body, which are able to segregate into many kinds of cells if directed via appropriate channel.

 Stem cell processing method